With the December 2018 deadline for reconciling GMPs looming, HMRC are seeing a massive increase in the number of SRS queries.

 Managing client expectations

-The first issue is client expectations; like other third party administrators we have provided reports to our clients stating when we expect to complete their GMP reconciliation exercise.
+The first issue is client expectations; like other third party administrators we have provided reports to our clients stating when we expect to complete their Guaranteed Minimum Pension (GMP) reconciliation exercise.
 These timescales have been based on the assumption that we will receive responses to our queries in a three month timescale and therefore we will need to make clients aware that their expectations may not be met.

 The impact of delays

 A delay in the completion of the GMP reconciliation exercise can also have knock-on effects for other activities that trustees may be considering – how many schemes are waiting for confirmation that their GMPs have been reconciled to carry out a buy-out or a trivial commutation exercise?
 What happens if the current trend of deteriorating funding positions continues and a scheme can’t afford to buy out due to a delay with the GMP reconciliation?

 We are currently two years away from HMRC’s deadline for completing all GMP reconciliations.
 In our experience it can take a couple of queries to HMRC to clear up a discrepancy on a member’s record.
 Our concern would be that with HMRC’s current timescales we are not going to be able to get responses to all of our queries before the December 2018 deadline.
 So far HMRC haven’t provided any comment on whether they intend to extend the deadline but it is difficult to see how every scheme is going to be able to reconcile every GMP in the next two years given the current position.